-Once your teenager becomes a newly minted driver, it’s only a matter of time until they get their first car.
-Most of the time, these cars are older models that don’t come with all the bells and whistles of a modern vehicle.
-Parents aren’t made of money, after all.
-Still, you have to keep your kids safe, and that involves filling the trunk with some useful gadgets.
-These ten essentials should be placed in every teen’s car.
+Once someone gets their license, it’s only a matter of time until they get their first car.
+Most of the time, people buying their first car will opt for affordable older models that don’t come with all the bells and whistles of a modern vehicle.

 1. Jumper Cables and Written Instructions